 - Reduced volume, very little delayed onset muscle soreness (DOMS).

 - Easily Maintainable muscle is built.

 - You get to eat great meals, no food group is off the table so long as it fits your macros.

-- All exercises and macros are calculated for you.
+- All exercises and macros are laid out for you.

 - Strength gains come thick and fast due to working muscles more than once per week.

 - Very easy program to stick to, no 100 rep supersets, boring chicken and rice or morning 2 hour cardio sessions.